cloudfoundry-incubator/kubecf/doc/dev/minikube.md

 By default the cluster is exposed through its kubernetes services.

-To use the NGINX ingress instead it is necessary to:
+To use the NGINX ingress instead, it is necessary to:

   - Install and configure the Nginx Ingress Controller.
   - Configure kubecf to use ingress.